Mentors4EDU/Analytics-Portfolio/Logic/Practice3.md

 5 bits are used for the offset field \
 The remain bits are for the tag \
 So Tag 17 bits | Block 10 bits | Offset 5 bits \
-**c** \
+**c)** \
 Using a variation of modular arithmetic, you can convert to binary, then get the cache, and then get the block index.
-The resulting conversion method should be a block index for a cache that is 799_19.
+The resulting conversion method should be a block index for a cache that is 799_10.